szstonelee/gointernal/slice.md

 	int _capacity;  // the capacity for the slice, it equals capacity of array minus _start };
 ```
-NOTE: _start can not be decremented in future, and _len <= _capacity.
+NOTE: _start can not be decremented in future, and always _len <= _capacity.

 The second layer is the backed array.
 It is pointed to by _ptr.

-It may not exist.
-If array does not exist, i.e. _ptr == nullptr, the slice is nil.
+The backed array may not exist.
+If it does not exist, i.e. _ptr == nullptr, the slice is nil.
 ```
 var b []int   // b is nil
 ```